ltinphan/convex-mpc-unitree-go2/README.md

 Developed as part of the **UC Berkeley Master of Engineering (MEng)** capstone project in Mechanical Engineering.

 *This repo is still under development and in early stage.
 Breaking changes are expected.
-APIs and file structure may change without notice.
+File structure may change without notice.

 Check "Updates" section below for latest updates.